ClementLG/IronPaste/README.md

     ```

 2.  **Configure environment variables:**
-    Create a `.env` file in the project root and configure the following variables:
+    Create a `.env` file in the project's root directory.
+For a production environment, set the following variables:
     ```
     FLASK_CONFIG=production
     SECRET_KEY=a_very_long_and_random_secret_key